6 SaaS Security Best Practices to Keep Your Tech Stack Secure

 Share via:

-How is your SaaS security holding up with all the applications in use?
-Is your IT team equipped to deal with the dangers of data breaches, unauthorized access, and other compliance issues?
+How is your organization's SaaS security holding up with all the applications in use?
+Does your IT team have a SaaS security strategy to deal with the dangers of data breaches, unauthorized access, and other compliance issues?
+Are you constantly worried about these questions?

-As per a study by BetterCloud, companies estimate that 70% of the business apps they use today are SaaS-based, and by 2025, this number will grow to 85%.
+As per a study, companies estimate that 70% of the business apps they use today are SaaS-based, and by 2025, this number will grow to 85%.

-As organizations rely more on cloud-based apps, best SaaS security practices have become vital to prevent risks to customer data and financial information stored in SaaS apps.
+As organizations increasingly use cloud-based apps, implementing top SaaS security practices is crucial to safeguarding customer data and financial information stored within these apps.

 Why should you pay attention to SaaS security?

-According to BetterCloud, the top concern that IT professionals have about using SaaS is data security and protection against cybercrime.
+According to BetterCloud, IT professionals' top concerns about using SaaS are data security and protection against cybercrime.

 The data carried by SaaS apps - ranging from financial information and client records to intellectual property - is invaluable and must be protected.
 Failures in security can lead to data breaches, financial losses, and reputational damage.

-Companies can limit these risks with proper knowledge of the risks and apt security measures for their business.
+Companies can limit these risks with proper knowledge of the risks and appropriate security measures for their business.

-Unauthorized personnel, including former employees, having access to SaaS apps could become the cause of data breaches as well as misuse of sensitive information.
-Best SaaS security practice is to deprovision them effectively to avoid these security lapses.
+Unauthorized personnel, including former employees, having access to SaaS apps could cause data breaches and misuse of sensitive information.
+These breaches can lead to theft, manipulation, or exposure of confidential information, potentially causing significant harm to individuals or organizations.

-Employees using unapproved SaaS apps without authorization from the IT team create security risks, data breaches, and increased app spends.
+Employees using unapproved SaaS apps without authorization from the IT team create security risks, data breaches, and increased app spending.
+These unapproved apps can pose security threats like data leaks or malware infections.

 Improper cloud system configuration could pose security risks.
 Even minor misconfigurations can have serious implications, compromising the security of your entire infrastructure.